ElainaPata/sql-data-warehouse-project/README.md

 - **Data Sources**: Import data from two source files (ERP and CRM) provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 - **Integration**: Combine both sources into a single, user friendly data model designed for analytical queries.
-- **Scrope**: Focus on the latest dataset only; historizationof data is not required.
+- **Scrope**: Focus on the latest dataset only.
-- **Documentation**: Provide clear docymentation of the data model to support both business stakeholders and analytics team.
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics team.

 ### Analytics & Reporting